Halley's Comet: 1986

 The 1986 apparition gave scientists the opportunity to study the comet closely, and several probes were launched to do so.
 The Soviet Vega 1 probe began returning images of Halley on 4 March 1986, captured the first-ever image of its nucleus, and made its flyby on 6 March.
 It was followed by the Vega 2 probe, making its flyby on 9 March.
 On 14 March, the Giotto space probe, launched by the European Space Agency, made the closest pass of the comet's nucleus.
-There also were two Japanese probes, Suisei and Sakigake.
+There also were two Japanese probes: Suisei and Sakigake.
 Unofficially, the numerous probes became known as the Halley Armada.

 Based on data retrieved by the largest ultraviolet space telescope of the time, Astron, in December 1985, a group of Soviet scientists developed a model of the comet's coma.
 The comet also was observed from space by the International Cometary Explorer (ICE).
-Originally launched as the International Sun-Earth Explorer 3, the spacecraft was renamed, and departed the Sun-Earth Lagrangian point in 1982 in order to intercept the comets 21P/Giacobini-Zinner and Halley.
+Originally launched as the International Sun-Earth Explorer 3, the spacecraft was renamed, and departed the Sun-Earth Lagrangian point in 1982 to intercept the comets 21P/Giacobini-Zinner and Halley.
 ICE flew through the tail of Halley's Comet, coming within about 40.2 e6km of the nucleus on 28 March 1986.

-Two U.S. Space Shuttle missions—STS-51-L and STS-61-E—had been scheduled to observe Halley's Comet from low Earth orbit.
+Two U.S. Space Shuttle missions STS-51-L and STS-61-E had been scheduled to observe Halley's Comet from low Earth orbit.
 The STS-51-L mission carried the Shuttle-Pointed Tool for Astronomy (Spartan Halley) satellite, also called the Halley's Comet Experiment Deployable (HCED).
-The mission to capture the ultraviolet spectrum of the comet ended in disaster when the Space Shuttle Challenger disintegrated in flight, killing all seven astronauts onboard.
+The mission to capture the ultraviolet spectrum of the comet ended in disaster when the Space Shuttle Challenger disintegrated in flight and killed all seven astronauts onboard.
 Scheduled for March 1986, STS-61-E was a Columbia mission carrying the ASTRO-1 platform to study the comet, but the mission was cancelled following the Challenger disaster and ASTRO-1 would not fly until late 1990 on STS-35.

 In Japan, the comet was observed by Emperor Hirohito, who was 84.
-He had already seen it in 1910 when he was 8.
+He had seen it in 1910, when he was eight years old.